My Research Statement

 I endeavor to become a public scholar who investigates learning design through a multi-theoretical, sociocultural lens with insights from cognitive neuroscience to produce effective, efficient, and engaging instruction.
-My research areas of interest to enhance learning are the possible affordances of game-based learning and simulations, extramural second language acquisition for alternative and lifelong educational opportunities, and transformative distance education course design for universal access.
-As a public scholar, I plan to share research artifacts, interventions, and inventions produced freely through Creative Commons and open education resource platforms.
+My research areas of interest are the possible affordances of game-based learning and simulations for the classroom, second language acquisition, and transformative distance education course design for universal access.
+As a public scholar, I share research artifacts, interventions, and inventions produced freely through Creative Commons and open education resource platforms.

-I’ve led five of six research studies in my early career, two of which were in preparation for my dissertation on gaming for English language learning (ELL).
+I have led five of six research studies in my early career, two of which were in preparation for my dissertation on gaming for English language learning (ELL).
 First, I evaluated a relevant videogame produced by the U.S. Department of State (DOS) called Trace Effects.
 Second, I conducted a case study on the gaming habits of the dominant group of language learners at the English language center where my dissertation research would take place.
 Both were paramount to my initiation into gaming research for language learning.
+In my current research study, I am conducting a mixed methods case study of instructional designers’ perspectives on developing active learning online within the universal design for learning framework.

 Logic modeling is a way to graphically illustrate an organization’s effort and its relationship to the outcomes.
 In 2014, I obtained permission from the DOS to evaluate Trace Effects that teaches American English and culture to non-English-speaking juveniles worldwide.
 Logic modeling was used to explicate and evaluate the program theory embedded in the videogame, support material, and stakeholder activities through questionnaires, interviews, gameplay observations, and secondary resources.
 I utilized the University of Wisconsin-Extension’s logic frame (2003).